f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab2.rst

 DNS Profile
 #####################################

-A DNS profile will control which features are enabled as part of processing a query.
+The DNS profile unlocks all BIG-IP features by making the BIG-IP fully aware of DNS as a protocol.

+Without a DNS profile applied to a listener, the BIG-IP cannot natively understand DNS and can only load balance requests.

 Navigate to: **DNS  ››  Delivery : Profiles : DNS**

 .. image:: /class2/media/router01_ltm_profile_dns.png

 Create a DNS profile as shown in the table below.
+Check boxes on the right to enable editing and overriding default properties.

+  Note: AVR sampling in production should be a ratio of queries so as not to overload local database.

 .. csv-table::
    :header: "Setting", "Value"